 Newcomers Health Program

-This program is implemented in collaboration with the Family Health Center's Refugee Medical Clinic at San Francisco General Hospital, where newly arriving refugees, asylees, certified victims of trafficking (and others with designated 'refugee' status) receive health assessments, treatment and referrals.
-Newcomers Health Program staff provides outreach, health education and medical interpretation for the newly arriving refugees.
-The health care providers and staff of Refugee Medical Clinic provide the health services for the refugees.
+In collaboration with the Family Health Center's Refugee Medical Clinic at San Francisco General Hospital, newly arriving refugees, asylees, certified victims of trafficking (and others with designated 'refugee' status) receive compressive medical and mental health assessments, treatment and referrals.
+Newcomers Health Program staff provides community outreach, resources, health education and medical interpretation.
+The health care providers and staff of Refugee Medical Clinic provide the clinical services for the refugees.
 This program is funded primarily by the California Department of Public Health, Refugee Health Program.

 In collaboration with Bay Area Community Resources, Newcomers Health Program is implementing the SUNSET project.
 This project focuses on informing the Russian-speaking newcomer community about the impact of tobacco, and developing policies and conducting initiatives to decrease environmental tobacco smoke exposure and tobacco use in the community.
 Funding for this program comes from the California Department of Public Health, Tobacco Control Program.